-Pretty much the gold standard in breast pumps, the Medela Sonata system maximizes flow and is ultra-efficient.
+Pretty much the gold standard in breast pumps, the Medela is designed to be ultra-portable.

 Weighing in at less than two ounces, the Baby Buddha, which would be perfect for travel, looks more like a smartphone or a work ID badge than a breast pump.

 The pump hangs around the neck with a lanyard and connects to two traditional bottle-flange set-ups, so it’s not considered wearable like the Elvie or Willow.
 That said, it is teeny tiny, operates using a closed system and is fairly powerful given its size, although some moms find it less efficient than a larger pump like the Spectra.

 This breast pump is so quiet and so small, it's absolutely ideal for pumping on the go.

 The best part about this breast pump, aside from its super-quiet motor and the fact that it fits into a purse or pocket, is that it has a built-in rechargeable battery that gets two hours between charges so you can pump without needing a power adaptor.
 Plus, this breast pump has 10 unique levels of expression mode and five levels massage mode.
 Moms rave that it empties your breasts out in minutes.